Free Shipping on orders $49+

 For example, do you know how tedious it can get to look at the ingredients for every product you use to ensure that it’s safe?

 This is what makes EWG so special.
 You don’t have to worry about all the endless information on the back of bottles anymore!
-EWG does all the hard work of figuring out whether or not your products are safe to use.
+The safety and toxicology experts at EWG do all the hard work of figuring out whether or not your products are safe to use.

 Sunscreen, for example, is something we put on every single day.
 So, it’s imperative that we’re using sunscreens that are formulated with safe ingredients that won’t cause any harm later down the road.
 And that’s exactly where EWG comes into play.

 They inspect the ingredients and efficacy of various products to determine if they are safe to use every day.
-And their guidelines are strict!
-Not much gets past these guys.
+The EWG Guidelines are strict and go beyond the regulations already in place in the beauty and personal care industries.

 Armed with information about the safety of ingredients and what standards are used for the factories and farms that produce products, you can make informed decisions about what your family uses.